-Orion Alerting and SolarWinds Service Desk (SWSD) Integration.
-Making IT, and Now ITSM, Look Easy
+Orion Alerting & SolarWinds Service Desk (SWSD) Integration.
+Making I.T, & Now ITSM Look Easy!

-Organizations of all sizes have complex IT environments, which makes managing IT challenging.
-With the latest release of the Orion® Platform 2019.4 and products, we continue to build on the story of unexpected simplicity by introducing features for IT pros who need a single, integrated experience.
+Organizations of all sizes have complex IT environments which makes managing IT challenging.
+With the latest release of the Orion Platform 2019.4 and products, we are continuing to build on the story of unexpected simplicity by introducing features for IT pros who need a single, integrated experience

-Integrating Orion alerts with SolarWinds Service Desk (SWSD) is another tool in the IT pro’s arsenal.
-Powerful features such as Advanced Ticket Routing and Automated Workflows improve your operational efficiency by ensuring the critical events within your monitored infrastructure are automatically routed to the correct team.
-Fast, reliable two-way communication between the Orion Platform and SolarWinds Service Desk (SWSD) ensures changes such as alert acknowledgments or changes in incident state are always in sync.
+Integrating Orion alerts with SolarWinds Service Desk (SWSD) is another tool in the IT Pros' arsenal.
+Powerful features such as Advanced Ticket Routing & Automated Workflows improve your operational efficiency by ensuring the critical events within your monitored infrastructure are automatically routed to the correct team.
+Fast, reliable two-way communication between Orion and SolarWinds Service Desk (SWSD) ensures changes such as alert acknowledgments or changes in incident state are always in sync.

-The benefits of integrating your Orion alerting with SolarWinds Service Desk (SWSD) include:
+The benefits of integrating your Orion alerting with SolarWinds Service Desk (SWSD):

-- Increasing operational efficiency by automating the creation of incidents from Orion alerts, thus giving more visibility to operational teams
+- Increase operational efficiency by automating the creation of Incidents from Orion alerts, thus giving more visibility to operational teams.

-Configuring the Orion Service Desk Integration and automatically creating incidents requires three simple steps:
+Configuring the Orion Service Desk Integration and automatically creating incidents requires 3 simple steps:

 1. Define A SolarWinds Integration in Solarwinds Service Desk (SWSD)